Back to All Events

 Upcoming training

-Early next year, Eleanor Snowden and Anna Panagiotou will host a training with the Centre for Climate Psychology that dives deeper into complexity, story, and sense-making.
+Starting February, Eleanor Snowden and Anna Panagiotou will host a training with the Centre for Climate Psychology that dives deeper into complexity, story, and sense-making.

 This light-weight training draws from complexity science and human knowledge to explore the theory and practice of working actively, on the ground, in the moment, with intractable problems.